Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 description: |

-Configure PostHog CI/CD integration with GitHub Actions and testing.
+Configure PostHog CI/CD with GitHub Actions: unit tests with mocked PostHog,

-Trigger with phrases like "posthog CI", "posthog GitHub Actions",
+Trigger: "posthog CI", "posthog GitHub Actions", "posthog automated tests",

 allowed-tools: Read, Write, Edit, Bash(gh:*)